ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_KHR_timeline_semaphore.md

 signal-before-wait requirement as the existing semaphores do?

 **RESOLVED**: No. Timeline semaphores support signaling and waiting entirely asynchronously.
-It is the responsibility of the client to avoid deadlock.
+It is the responsibility of the application to avoid deadlock.

 4\) Does the new synchronization primitive allow resetting its payload?